Subramanyam-Lab/Decision-Scaled-Scenario-Approach/README.md

 ### Output
 The execution scripts will automatically create two subdirectories within each benchmark folder:
 * `logfiles/`: Contains the standard output and error logs (`.out`, `.err`) for each array task.
-* `results/`: Contains the generated CSV files with the optimization results, including required sample sizes, computation times, objective values, and estimated violation probabilities.
+* `results/`: Contains the generated CSV files with the optimization results, including computation times, objective values, and estimated violation probabilities.

 ## Citation